-The amount of funding available for the McIntire-Stennis Competitive Grants Program is estimated to be up to \$1.2M for this proposal cycle.
+The amount of funding available for the McIntire-Stennis Competitive Grants Program is estimated to be \$895,000 annually (based on previous funding).

-Proposal budgets are targeted for a total of \$100,000 per year (October 1 through September 30) for up to two years, and the amount requested must align with the proposed work.
-Funding will be allocated annually from USDA appropriations.
-Subsequent year funding is contingent on adequate federal appropriations and adequate progress in Year 1.
-Budgets in excess of \$100,000 per year can be submitted, but significant justification should be included in the budget notes to warrant a higher funding level.
+Proposal budgets are targeted for a total of \$100,000 per year (October 1 through September 30) for up to two years and the amount requested must align with the proposed work.
+Funding will be allocated annually from USDA appropriations and must be expended the year they are allocated.
+Subsequent year funding is contingent on adequate federal appropriations.
+Budgets in excess of \$100,000 per year can be submitted, but significant justification should be included in the budget justification to warrant a higher funding level.